jegly/SECURITY-PRIVACY-AGENT-CHECKLIST.md/README.md

 ### For AI Coding Agents

 Add the checklist file to your project root and configure your AI coding tool to reference it as context or rules.

-**Cursor IDE**
-Create a `.cursorrules` file in your project root and add a directive to consult `security-privacy-agent-checklist.md` and enforce all applicable requirements during code generation.

-**GitHub Copilot**
-Place the checklist in your workspace and reference it in `.github/copilot-instructions.md`.
-Copilot will incorporate the security constraints into its suggestions.
+Place the checklist in your workspace and reference it in your tool's configuration.
+The agent will incorporate the security constraints into its suggestions and enforce all applicable requirements during code generation.
+Supported platforms include Cursor IDE, GitHub Copilot, Continue.dev, Aider, Claude Code, Windsurf, and Antigravity.
+For general system prompt usage, prepend or append the entire mandate document to ensure it governs all generated output.

-**Continue.dev**
-Add the checklist file path to the `contextFiles` array in your Continue configuration file.
-The agent will load the mandate as persistent context.

-**Aider**
-Launch aider with the read flag pointing to the checklist file using `aider --read security-privacy-agent-checklist.md`.

-**Claude Code / Claude Agent**
-Add the checklist as project context or upload it at the start of your session.
-Reference it explicitly when requesting code generation to ensure Claude enforces the security requirements.

-**Windsurf (Codeium)**
-Place the checklist in your workspace root.
-Windsurf automatically indexes project files and will incorporate the security mandate into its context when generating code.

-**Antigravity**
-Add the checklist to your project context directory.
-Antigravity will reference the mandate during code generation sessions and enforce the defined security constraints.

-**General System Prompt**
-If your AI tool supports custom system prompts or project instructions, prepend or append the entire mandate document to ensure it governs all generated output.

 ### For Manual Code Review